 Documentary filmmaking grant—focused on the black population and culture in Mexico

 Ambulante and Foundation W.K.
-Kellogg call filmmakers to compete for support for documentary filmmaking focused on the black population and culture in Mexico.
+Kellogg call on filmmakers to submit proposals for financial support going towards documentary filmmaking focused on the black population and culture in Mexico.

 The grant will support documentaries that are in the production or post-production stages and require economic support.

 Ambulante announces the winning projects for the filmmaking grant in the category of short films regarding the accusatory criminal justice system in Mexico

 Mexico City, June 9, 2017: This year, Ambulante called Mexican filmmakers residing in Mexico to compete for funding the filming of five short films in any genre—fiction, documentary or animation—regarding the accusatory criminal justice system.

 The selected projects will contribute to make visible the rights of people in victim situations and accused in the criminal justice system, as well as the deep changes that some of the main law enforcement actors (the Public Prosecutor’s Office, attorneys, judges, experts and prosecutors) have experimented while on duty.

 The call received 27 proposals.
 The jury was made up of Christiane Burkhard (filmmaker), José Antonio Guevara (executive director of the Mexican Commission for the Defense and Promotion of Human Rights (CMDPDH, by its acronym in Spanish) and Paulina Suárez Hesketh (general director of Ambulante), who were called by the Documentary Training and Production Direction of Ambulante A.C.